BBC BASIC: Further details/determining BASIC version

 There are better ways of doing this.
 See the BeebWiki.
 In almost all cases you shouldn't need to be testing for what BASIC or platform your program is running on, just make the call and read whatever returned data are returned and deal with it.

 Acorn Archimedes (RISC OS)

 With the move to the 32-bit ARM CPU and the removal of the 16 KB limit on the BASIC code size many new features were added.
 BASIC V version 1.04 was 61 KB long.
 Current versions of RISC OS still contain a BBC BASIC V interpreter.
 The source code to the RISC OS 5 version of BBC BASIC V has been released under the Apache 2.0 license by RISC OS Open.
-In 2011 TBA Software released test versions of an updated BASIC which includes support for VFP/NEON from assembler.

 Amongst the new commands and features supported were: